TimSaundersLab/CellMet/INSTALL.md

 ## System requirements
 Linux, Windows and Mac OS are supported for running the code.
 At least 8 GB of RAM is required to run the software.
 32GB may be required for larger images.
 The software has been heavily tested on Ubuntu 22.04 and less-tested on Mac OS and Windows 10.
 Please open an issue if you have any problems with installation.

+:warning: canda and pip are not working yet.
+Please use installing from source method :heavy_exclamation_mark:
 ## Installing CellSeg with conda

 If you have a conda environment ready: